 Some of the hotel’s 125 rooms are located within the original Mission-style building.

 From the resort, there are spectacular views of the St Mary River, the resort’s golf course, the Purcell Mountains and the Rocky Mountains.

 What?
 St Eugene Golf Resort and Casino is a 4.5-star resort with a casino, several dining options and a health club with steam room, sauna, outdoor heated pool and hot tubs.

 Experience the traditions and culture of the Xatśūll community by staying in a pit house and going through a ceremony in a sweat house.

 Dug partially into the ground with the roof covering the hole, a pit house (or kikule house) is the traditional type of home for the Xatśūll.
-There’s an option to sleep in a teepee, which is the traditional lodging for other Secwepemc Nation communities.

 A Xatśūll sweat house is a place to cleanse body, mind and spirit.